Ph.D. (University of Maryland, College Park)

 2007 NetPorn: DIY Web Culture and Sexual Politics (Boulder: Rowman and Littlefield)

-(Forthcoming) 2016 ’Out of Thousands and Thousands of Thoughts: Wandering the Streets of Occupied Hong Kong.
-Submitted to Educational Philosophy and Theory, Taylor and Francis.
+2016 ’Out of Thousands and Thousands of Thoughts: Wandering the Streets of the Hong Kong umbrella movement.’
+In Educational Philosophy and Theory, Published Online April 27 2016.

-(Forthcoming) 2016 ‘Hong Kong Women’s Queer Porn Tastes and Twink Bodies,’ In Reconstruction: Studies in Contemporary Culture 16.1, Spring 2016
+2016 ‘Hong Kong Women’s Queer Porn Tastes and Twink Bodies,’ In Reconstruction: Studies in Contemporary Culture 16.2, August 2016.

 2013 ‘Impersonating and Performing Sexuality in the Cosplay Zone.’
 In Participations: Journal of Audience and Reception Studies, 10.2, Aberystwyth University